Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

-In this blog post, we review some common types of vehicular accidents, as well as the steps you can take to protect yourself and your rights in the aftermath of any car accident that affects you or your loved ones.
+In this blog post, we review some common types of vehicular accidents and the steps to protect yourself and your rights in the aftermath of any car accident that affects you or your loved ones.

 Big trucks or commercial motor carriers usually pull heavy loads in trailers.
 They may carry merchandise from city to city across the nation.
-Big trucks are vehicles weighing over 10,000 pounds.
-There are plenty of common causes for big truck accidents, but driver error is a common source.
-Drivers regularly suffer from fatigue, distraction, over-work, and poor decision-making.
+Big trucks weigh over 10,000 pounds.
+Many common causes for big truck accidents exist, but driver error is a common source.
+Drivers regularly suffer from fatigue, distraction, overwork, and poor decision-making.

 Because the trucks involved in these accidents are so big, they often cause serious damage.
 If they collide with other cars or tip and roll over across and off the road, they can cause serious injuries and fatalities to anyone involved.
-If they are carrying dangerous materials, the damage can be even more serious.
+The damage can be even more serious if they carry dangerous materials.
 Over 5,000 big trucks are involved in accidents in a typical year.

 Pedestrian Accidents

-Pedestrian accidents are those caused by a car or other vehicle hitting a pedestrian.
-These accidents usually occur when a driver is distracted and doesn’t see a pedestrian crossing the road.
+Pedestrian accidents are caused by a car or other vehicle hitting a pedestrian.
+They usually occur when a driver is distracted and doesn’t see a pedestrian crossing the road.
 Children are common victims of pedestrian accidents because they are less able to account for roadway conditions than adults.

 Most pedestrian accidents cause severe injuries or death to pedestrians.
 Common injuries include broken bones, damaged internal organs, abrasions, head injuries, and more.
 Drivers must pay attention at all times while near pedestrians.